Stocks fall, bond yields tumble after Fed's latest rate hike

 That helped to send yields slumping in the bond market, which has been home to some of the wildest action this month.

-The yield on the two-year Treasury, which tends to track expectations for the Fed, tumbled to 4.00% from 4.13% just before the projections were released.
-It was above 5% earlier this week, and a drop that size for the bond market is a massive one.
+The yield on the two-year Treasury, which tends to track expectations for the Fed, tumbled to 3.96% from 4.13% just before the projections were released.
+It was above 5% earlier this month.

+Some of this month's slide also came from building hopes for rate cuts later this year by the Fed.
+Such cuts can boost prices for stocks, bonds and other investments while giving the economy more room to breathe.
+They also, though, can give inflation more fuel.

+Powell said Wednesday the Fed is still focused on getting inflation down to its 2% goal and that it is not envisioning any rate cuts this year.
+He also said the Fed could begin raising rates again, even after it takes a pause, if high inflation makes that necessary.
+That took some momentum out of the market.

 The Fed was stuck with a difficult decision as it balanced whether to keep hiking rates to drive down inflation or ease off the increases given the pain it's already caused for the banking industry, which could drag down the rest of the economy.
 The second- and third-largest U.S. bank failures in history have both occurred in the last two weeks.